abrahmbhatt10/AutocorrectStudentCode/README.md

 # Description of the time complexity of the major methods involved
 Initializing the data structures -> O(n)
-Generating all matching candidates for a given misspelled word -> O(n^2) Evaluating an individual candidate String to find its edit distance -> O(1) …as well as an analysis of any other major components of your algorithm. -> O(n)
+Generating all matching candidates for a given misspelled word -> O(n) Evaluating an individual candidate String to find its edit distance -> O(1) …as well as an analysis of any other major components of your algorithm. -> O(n)